AlejandroMonje/AAI-521-project/README.md

 * Python
 * jupyter notebook/Google Colab

-We choose to use a kaggle dataset on cats and dogs (https://www.kaggle.com/competitions/dogs-vs-cats).
+We chose to use a kaggle dataset on cats and dogs (https://www.kaggle.com/competitions/dogs-vs-cats).
 Our data set comes from Kaggle (https://www.kaggle.com/competitions/dogs-vs-cats/data).
 It contains a total of 25,000 images.
 It’s equally split between cat (12,500) and dog (12,500) images.
 The images in the dataset vary in size and we can see the distribution of sizes in the image below.

 GNU General Public License v3.0